teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

 As you can see they both are actually two different things:

 * The stand and the canvas are hosted in Facebook
-* Our web application, which is not different than any other application we've made before, is not hosted in any Facebook server; we must store it in our own server or a hosting service.
+* Our web application, which is not different than any other application we've made before, is not hosted in any Facebook server; we're going to store it on Heroku.

-For both of them to look like if they were only one application you have to associate them and once we do so our [Canvas Application](http://developers.facebook.com/docs/guides/canvas/) and our web app will begin to interact with each other.

-Well, all of this let us with a process of three phases:
+As far as our customers know, it will look like a single application.
+To get these components to work together properly it involves a process of three phases:

 * Creation
 * Association